Pushya04/email-backend/README.md

 ### 🔹 Frontend on Netlify

-1. Create a new Netlify project from your `frontend/` folder.
+1. Create a new Netlify project from your files.
 2. Connect it to GitHub or drag & drop manually.
-3. Make sure your `script.js` calls the correct backend URL:
+3. Make sure your `index.js` calls the correct backend URL:
    ```js
    fetch("https://email-backend-b1q5.onrender.com/send-message", {...})
    ```